fededc88/fededc88/README.md

 # Hey there!
 My name is Federico 👋

 ## I'm an Electronic Engineer enchanted by microcontrollers
-I've been working as an Embedded Software Engineer for the last years.
+I've been working as an Embedded Software Engineer since 2019.
 I mostly develop in C/C++ the lower level I can.
 I do some Model Based Development and try to put together some PCBA every now and then.<br>

 I'm a beatlemanica & Rosario Central fan from 5 to 8.
 Ringo is my fourth favorite beatle!